 However, in existing programs, where agents already have the much desired service competencies, the importance of the sales profile should not be underestimated.
 These agents can and should be enabled with a service-to-sales mindset by receiving training on the skills they lack.
 With careful screening for soft skills followed by a focus on the training of sales skills, agents will achieve success quickly.
 And as attrition occurs and new agents join the team, the agent “mix” will change to incorporate those hired with the optimal blend of skills, often elevating the overall level of competency within the team.

-BEST PRACTICE: Telcom company offshore sales team selection
+BEST PRACTICE: Telecom company offshore sales team selection

 The company compared the performance of high conversion sales agents with that of those with lower conversion rates in an effort to identify the key traits that lead to success.